 Benefits of Using an EOR Company

 For small-to-medium-sized companies, there are many benefits that an EOR can offer.
-As you’ll learn quite quickly in this article, an Employer of Record will not just be an HR outsourcing firm that you engage with, but your global partner who will help you achieve your globalisation goals.
+As you'll learn quite quickly in this article, an employer of record will be an HR outsourcing firm you engage with and your global partner who will help you achieve your globalisation goals.

-With that in mind, these are the biggest benefits of partnering with an employer of record:
+With that in mind, these are the most significant benefits of partnering with an employer of record:

 1. Eliminate the need for foreign entities

-As the perfect global partner, the EOR that you engage with will allow you to gain access to global talent without the need to spend precious resources on establishing a local entity.
-This is because EORs have established their own entities around the world – staffed with experts who will support you throughout your company’s global expansion exercise.
+As the perfect global partner, the EOR you engage with will allow you to gain access to international talent without spending precious resources on establishing a local entity.
+This is because EORs have established their own entities around the world – staffed with experts who will support you throughout your company's global expansion exercise.

 2. Manage international payroll and tax

-Since your company would be outsourcing most, if not all, HR tasks to their partner EOR, the Employer of Record will handle everything related to HR, including payroll administration and tax management.
-Managing payroll at the local level can be tough enough but coupled with an international workforce, payroll management can become overwhelming quite quickly.
+Since your company would be outsourcing most, if not all, HR tasks to their partner EOR, the employer of record will handle everything related to HR, including payroll administration and tax management.
+Managing payroll at the local level can be challenging, but coupled with an international workforce, payroll management can quickly become overwhelming.

-An Employer of Record would be armed with the knowledge and technology necessary to ensure that your workforce is paid appropriately and on time.
-It will also be able to handle the necessary tasks needed to pay the relevant taxes around the world without you having to worry about it.
+An employer of record would be armed with the knowledge and technology necessary to ensure your workforce is paid appropriately and on time.
+It will also be able to handle the essential tasks needed to pay the relevant taxes around the world without you having to worry about it.